risqiutama/risqiutama.github.io/_pages/research.md

 <font size="4" color="green"><b>Intelligent Remote Sensing for Sustainable Flood Risk Management and Policy</b></font>

+This research seeks to develop an intelligent remote sensing system that can segment and map the temporal dynamics of flooding on a daily basis using AI-based remote sensing approaches to help assess flood impacts and design more sustainable flood management policies.
+Our study is situated in Indonesia’s upper Citarum river basin where land use change has led to the occurrence of annual flooding events.

 **Funding**: Monash Indonesia Seed Innovation Grant (PI)

+**Jobs**: Will be available soon!

 <font size="4" color="green"><b>Fintech For Social Impact</b></font>